 The AMF may receive Location Report even if the UE presence in Area Of Interest is not changed.
 The AMF stores the latest received PSCell ID with its associated timestamp.
 The AMF stores the latest received PSCell ID with its associated timestamp, when available.

-In addition to the above, if the UE is served by an authorized MSBR and the AMF serving this UE receives the Location Report including the TAI/NR CGI for the MBSR that UE is accessing, the AMF shall, if supported, update the corresponding Warning Area List NG-RAN specified in TS 23.041 [86]

 In addition to the above, if the UE is served by an MWAB-gNB, the MWAB-gNB shall report ULI and Additional ULI as specified in clause 5.49.4 of TS 23.501 [2].

-In addition to the above, if the UE is served by an MWAB-gNB and the AMF serving this UE receives the Location Report including the TAI/NR CGI for the MWAB that UE is accessing, the AMF shall, if supported, update the corresponding Warning Area List NG-RAN specified in TS 23.041 [86].

 3. AMF to NG-RAN: Cancel Location Report (Reporting Type, Request Reference ID).